linusdm/live_tcp/README.md

 ## TODO

-- [x] Start a very simple embedded TCP server and add an interface to change values (from iex)
+- [x] Start a very simple embedded TCP server and add an interface to change values (from iex).
-- [x] Dynamically start monitors
+- [x] Dynamically start monitors.
-- [x] Observe changes in a LiveView
+- [x] Observe changes in a LiveView.
 - [ ] Persist monitor specifications to survive a system restart, and make sure all registered monitors are restarted at startup.
+- [ ] Use [Ranch](https://ninenines.eu/docs/en/ranch/2.1/guide/) to implement the TCP server.
+- [ ] Do a performance benchmark with a few thousand monitors.

 ## Development